Showing All Fields in Your Confirmation Message

 So we created a PHP if statement to run through each image that was uploaded in order to display each image inside the confirmation message.

-Adding the CSS (optional)
+Styling the Entry Preview With Custom CSS (optional)

 To add custom CSS to your site, please review this tutorial.